 This is what the debt-equity ratio template looks like:

 Enter your name and email in the form below and download the free template now!

-Debt to Equity Ratio = (short term debt + long term debt + fixed payment obligations) / Sharehoders’ Equity
+Debt-to-Equity Ratio = (short-term debt + long-term debt + fixed payment obligations) / Shareholders’ Equity

 A high debt-equity ratio can be good when a firm can easily service its debt obligations (through cash flow) and is using the leverage to increase equity returns.

 For more resources, check out our business templates library to download numerous free Excel modeling, PowerPoint presentation, and Word document templates.